OneMadGypsy/simple-cli/README.md

 # simple-cli

 This is a very simple command line interface written in micropython.
-This allows you to perform a handful of file/folder operations on your microcontroller's file system and/or any mounted drive that is connected to it, from the REPL.
+This simplifies a handful of filesystem operations on your device and any mounted drive that is connected to it, Currently, it is mostly a wrapper that turns `uos` into a list of commands, and formats and/or prunes it's return data.

 ![CLI Example Image](https://i.imgur.com/Busi9DL.png "CLI Example")